suncicaalduk/arduino-projects/project-03-temperature-sensor/README.md

 - understanding how analog values relate to real temperature
 - adjusting thresholds for LED activation
 - ensuring stable sensor readings
-- inclusion of TMP36 offset due to the possibility of measuring negative temperatures
+- accounted for TMP36 voltage offset (500 mV) to support negative temperature readings
-- necessary to ensure a small delay

 ## Key Insight
 Small voltage changes from the sensor represent temperature differences, so proper conversion and threshold setting are essential for accurate behavior.